guardian/grid/docs/05-reingestion/01-how-to.md

 and for PROD [here](https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1#/functions/admin-tools-image-batch-index-lambda-PROD?tab=configuration).
 You will need to acquire credentials through Janus.

-The reindex lambda –
+The reindex lambda will then be repeatedly invoked by the EventBridge expression, carrying out the following operations in batches –

-- Calls the `image-projection` lambda, which
+- Call the `image-projection` lambda, which
   - Asks the `image-loader` service for its image
   - If the image is present, gathers any information the Grid data services contain about it – usages, collection data, leases, and crops – merges that data with the response from `image-loader`, and returns the lot as an `Image`
-- Adds the `Image`, if it exists, to a `reingest-image` message, which is posted on the low-priority `thrall` queue.
+- Issue a `reingest-image` message with the returned `Image`, which is posted on the low-priority `thrall` queue.

 The images are processed on `admin-tools`-specific `image-loader` boxes, and the reingestion messages are sent to the low-priority queue, so reingestion should not affect the performance of PROD.